(previously known as Pterophorus spilodactyla)

 The Caterpillar feeds on plants in LAMIACEAE including:

 About 100 eggs are laid by the female moth, which hatch in a few days.
-The baby Caterpillars bore into the developing shoots of the food plant, and work their way down onto more mature foliage.
+The young caterpillars bore into the developing shoots of the food plant, and work their way down onto more mature foliage.
 After a few weeks, they pupate, and after another few weeks, the adult moths emerge.

 The moth is white with variable faint brown markings, and has spiny legs and multilobed wings.

-Starting in 1993: the species was introduced deliberately into Australia from France in order to control the Horehound weeds.
+Starting in 1993: this species was introduced deliberately from France into Australia, particularly by Craig Clarke at the University of Adelaide, in order to control the Horehound weeds.
 These weeds have flowers with a curved spiny calyx, and develop into burrs as the fruit ripens.
 These burrs cause problems in the wool industry because they lodge in the fleeces of sheep.

 The Horehound Plume Moth is endemic to Europe, including